Bicycling in Downtown Fort Collins

 Alleyways also create excellent low-traffic bicycle connectivity throughout downtown, but be sure to watch for pedestrian, motorist, and other bicyclist activity.
 Ride predictably, respectfully, and always use hand signals, a bike bell, and bike lights (at night) when bicycling anywhere in the City of Fort Collins and always wear a helmet.

-For a complete view of bike routes through the downtown as well as the perimeter of the dismount zone (see map on the right).
+For a complete view of bike routes through the downtown as well as the perimeter of the dismount zone (see map below).